"Having a direct influence on a person’s health is very fulfilling and I love watching a patient progress and improve from admission to discharge."

-Initially I was interested in being a paramedic after getting my BTEC National Diploma in Sport and Exercise Sciences, but I decided to try and get some healthcare experience in a hospital first.
+I was initially interested in becoming a paramedic after getting my BTEC National Diploma in Sport and Exercise Sciences, but I decided to get some healthcare experience in a hospital first.

-I decided to pursue a career in nursing and when a new cadetship course started at the trust, I jumped at the chance to get a place as a way to acquire the necessary qualifications and experience to apply for university.
-The cadetship has allowed me to gain enough UCAS points to apply for a degree in adult nursing, while keeping my practical skills ‘sharp’.
+I started a healthcare assistant apprenticeship and worked in the A&E department for 13 months.
+This opportunity gave me a real feel for the health sector and I decided to pursue a career in nursing.
+When a new cadetship course started at the trust, I jumped at the chance to get a place.
+This cadetship has allowed me to gain enough UCAS points to apply for a degree in adult nursing, whilst fine-tuning my practical skills.

-As cadets, we have placements in various wards and assist with patient mobility, personal care and patients’ individual health needs.
-Working with the nursing staff, I may also assist with procedures such as catheter care and monitoring blood pressure and temperature.
-I also monitor dietary and fluid intake and help patients with feeding if they need it.
+As cadets, we have placements in various wards and assist with patient mobility, their individual health needs and personal care.
+Working with the nursing staff, I may also assist with procedures such as catheter care, monitor blood pressure and temperature, and dietary or fluid intake.

-I help lots of different healthcare professionals with their daily tasks: everyone from nurses, doctors and healthcare assistants to porters, housekeepers, physiotherapists and occupational therapists.
-I’ve worked in many different departments and wards around the hospital – for example medical, haematology, gastroenterology, surgical, orthopaedics, palliative care, and community and day case departments - which means I’ve cared for many different types of patients.
+I work in many wards around the hospital – the medical, haematology, gastroenterology, surgical, orthopaedics, palliative care, and community and day case departments - which means I’ve cared for many different types of patients, too.

 The thing I enjoy most is providing individual patient care.
-Having a direct influence on a person’s health is very fulfilling and I love watching a person progress and improve from admission to discharge.
-I build a rapport with both the patients and their families; this gives me an insight into how they live at home so we can help improve their health, living environment and social circumstances.
+Having a direct influence on a person’s health is very fulfilling and I love watching a patient progress and improve from admission to discharge.
+I build a rapport with both the patients and their families and this gives me an insight into how they live at home so we can help improve their health, living environment and social circumstances.

-Looking ahead, I hope to qualify and register as an adult nurse and progress up the career ladder to a charge nurse role.
+Looking ahead, I hope to qualify and register as an adult nurse and progress in my career to become a charge nurse.